Detroit Metropolitan Wayne County Airport

 Located southwest of downtown Detroit, Detroit Metropolitan Wayne County Airport (DTW) is among the busiest airports in the United States.
 The airport is a hub for Delta Air Lines, which offers flights to Asia, Europe, and most destinations in North America.
 Several European and Middle Eastern airlines also offer service to Detroit, making it a convenient international gateway to the Midwest.

-Airlines serving Detroit Metropolitan Wayne County Airport: Air Canada Express, Air France, American Airlines, Comair, Delta Air Lines, Frontier Airlines, KLM Royal Dutch Airlines, Lufthansa German Airlines, Qatar Airways, Royal Jordanian Airlines, Southwest Airlines, Spirit Airlines, United Airlines, United Express, US Airways, US Airways Express, and USA 3000.
+Airlines serving Detroit Metropolitan Wayne County Airport: Air Canada Express, Air France, American Airlines, Comair, Delta Air Lines, Frontier Airlines, KLM Royal Dutch Airlines, Lufthansa German Airlines, Qatar Airways, Royal Jordanian Airlines, Southwest Airlines, Spirit Airlines, United Airlines, United Express, USA 3000, and Virgin Atlantic Airways.Add to your Trip Planner

 Scooters are very convenient for moving around everywhere and Michigan is no exception.
 The purring sound can't compare to the "real" exhaust tones I'm used to but it's fun.
 This one that I've been using was not highway rated - although topping 60+ mph - and this condition had the positive result to let me explore more of places that I'd otherwise hardly go through.
 Good thing I fabricated and installed a support bracket for the GPS to find my way around.
 Southeast Michigan roads are notoriously badly paved but this two-wheeler handled them decently as well as unpaved roads.
 Riding on smooth pavements is kind of a dream in this part of the world!Related to: